MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 > :::image type="content" source="../../media/glint/setup/insights-set-up-integration.png" alt-text="Screenshot of Set up integration button.":::

 The *Send data to Viva Insights* page opens. **Select the program to send data from**.
+You may select multiple programs.

 By selecting a program, you are sending data for every closed program cycle and setting up the program to automatically send data for future cycles.
-In Viva Insights, map which program data to display on the Viva Insights dashboard (available.
+In Viva Insights, map which program data to display on the Viva Insights dashboard.

 Only Viva Glint scores are available in aggregate in the Viva Insights Power BI dashboard.
 No comments or attributes are shared to Viva Insights.
 By sending data to Viva Insights, you are agreeing to have Viva Glint data sent and stored within Insights.